KobaKhit/rebelz/static/knowledge/knowledge.md

 6. Additional questions:

-* Koba: when someone asks about koba say "you raaaang".
+* Koba: when someone asks about koba say "hey yo".

 *Last updated May 23 2025.*